 A special rule applies to your earnings for 1 year, usually the 1st year you receive retirement benefits.
-With this rule, you can get a full Social Security payment for any month you earn less than a certain limit, regardless of your yearly earnings.
+Under this rule, you can get a full Social Security payment for any month you earn under a certain limit, regardless of your yearly earnings.